-Expressions of Interest
+Expression of Interest

-Certain institutional investors (none of which are affiliated with any member of our management, our Sponsor or any other investor), which we refer to as the "non-managing investors" throughout this prospectus, have expressed an interest in purchasing up to an aggregate of approximately 99% of \$250 million or \$247.5 million of the units in this offering at the offering price (assuming the underwriter does not exercise its over-allotment option).
-None of the non-managing investors has expressed to us an interest in purchasing more than 9.9% of the units to be sold in this offering.
-There can be no assurance that the non-managing investors will acquire any units, either directly or indirectly, in this offering, or as to the amount of the units the non-managing investors will retain, if any, prior to or upon the consummation of our initial business combination.
+The non-managing investors have expressed an interest in purchasing up to an aggregate of approximately 99% of \$250 million or \$247.5 million of the public units in this offering at the offering price (assuming the underwriter does not exercise its over-allotment option).
+None of the non-managing investors has expressed to us an interest in purchasing more than 9.9% of the public units to be sold in this offering.
+There can be no assurance that the non-managing investors will acquire any units, either directly or indirectly, in this offering, or as to the amount of the public units the non-managing investors will retain, if any, prior to or upon the consummation of our initial business combination.
 Because these expressions of interest are not binding agreements or commitments to purchase, the non-managing investors may determine to purchase a different number or no units in this offering.
-In addition, the underwriter has full discretion to allocate the units to investors and may determine to sell a different number or no units to the non-managing investors.
+In addition, the underwriter has full discretion to allocate the public units to investors and may determine to sell a different number or no units to the non-managing investors.
 The underwriter will receive the same upfront discounts and commissions on units purchased by the non-managing investors in this offering, if any, as it will on the other units sold to the public in this offering.
 In addition, none of the non-managing investors has any obligation to vote any of their public shares in favor of our initial business combination.

-In the event that the non-managing investors purchase such units (either in this offering or after) and vote them in favor of our initial business combination, no affirmative votes from other public shareholders would be required to approve our initial business combination.
+In the event that the non-managing investors purchase such public units (either in this offering or after) and vote them in favor of our initial business combination, no affirmative votes from other public shareholders would be required to approve our initial business combination.
 However, because the non-managing investors are not obligated to continue owning any public shares following the closing and are not obligated to vote any public shares in favor of our initial business combination, we cannot assure you that any of these non-managing investors will be public shareholders at the time our shareholders vote on our initial business combination, and, if they are public shareholders, we cannot assure you as to how such non-managing investors will vote on any business combination.